santiagomelendez/solar_radiation_model/README.markdown

 Once you have set all the preferences, it's time to start the **backend** (the processing engine), you should use the next line:

-	# python2.7 manage.py runbackend
+	$ make runbackend

 About
 -----

-This software is developed by GERSolar.
+This software is developed by [GERSolar](http://www.gersol.unlu.edu.ar/).
 You can contact us to <gersolar.dev@gmail.com>.